Letter Of Recommendation

 How to Ask For a Letter of Recommendation for College Admissions

 For most high-school students, college applications are the first time they’ll ask for a letter of recommendation.
-But it likely won’t be the last time, since many job applications require letters of recommendation as well.
-So the process you follow for college is a good learning experience and teaches a skill that can be very valuable later in life.
+But it likely won’t be the last time since many job applications also require letters of recommendation.
+The process you follow for college is a good learning experience and teaches a skill that can be very valuable later in life.

 Why Colleges Ask for Letters of Recommendation

-• Your Character: Are you a person of integrity?
-Have you shown character traits that are important to college success, like resilience and grit?
+• Character: Are you a person of integrity?
+Have you shown character traits necessary for college success, like resilience and grit?

-• Your Class Participation: Do you participate a lot in class, or relatively little?
+• Class Participation and Interaction With Others: Do you participate much in class or relatively little?
 Do you speak up, or are you shy?
 Are you a leader on your team?
+How do you interact with adults and your peers?
+How well does the student work with those they don’t know well, people in different social circumstances, or members of the school staff?

-• Your Intellectual Traits: Do you have traits colleges value, like leadership, initiative, or academic curiosity?
-Colleges want to know how you showed creativity on an assignment, or how you organized a group to solve a problem.
+• Intellectual Traits: Do you have traits colleges value, like leadership, initiative, or academic curiosity?
+Colleges want to know how you showed creativity on an assignment or organized a group to solve a problem.
 Those kinds of stories say a lot about who you are.

-• Academic Capacity: Will be able to handle the academic work the university will require of you?
-Students sometimes get good grades just due to the amount of help they get from tutors or parents.
-But colleges want to know how much you’re capable of the work yourself.
+• Academic Ability: Will you be able to handle the work the university will require?
+Students sometimes get good grades just due to help from tutors or parents.
+But colleges want to know you can do the work yourself.
 Can you handle the strain of a full academic course load at college easily?

-• Ability to Overcome Challenges: Have you faced and overcome challenges, either academic or personal?
-A good letter of recommendation will talk about how a student responded to adversity, as that is an important factor in admissions decisions.
+• Ability to Overcome Challenges: How have you faced and overcome academic or personal challenges?
+A good letter of recommendation will talk about how a student responded to adversity, as that is an essential factor in admissions decisions.

 Who Should You Ask?

 The best recommenders, as Skye Telka, a college admissions counselor for Warren Wilson College, says, are from writers who “obviously know their students and can speak with authenticity and conviction about the students.”
-That means you should ask teachers or coaches who know you well, and with whom you have a good relationship.
-These relationships can help drive the level of detail in a letter of recommendation.
-Detail, both positive and negative, is important in a letter of recommendation.
+That means you should ask teachers or coaches who know you well and with whom you have a good relationship.
+These relationships can drive the level of detail in a letter of recommendation.
+Both positive and negative details are meaningful in a letter of recommendation.

 Tips for Asking For a Letter of Recommendation

-Here are some key tips students should be aware of as they approach this process.
+Here are some tips students should know as they approach this process.

 • Start Early: For college admissions, as in life, the process of getting a recommendation starts long before you ask.
 Build relationships with teachers in school.
 If it’s a subject you enjoy or a teacher you have a good connection with, build a relationship that could eventually lead to a letter of recommendation.

-• Give the Writer All the Relevant Information: Create a complete, well-written résumé and send it to your recommender.
-Then they can see everything about you—academics, extracurriculars, colleges, and majors—all in one place, and write a letter that best encapsulates their case for you.
-If you need help finding a good résumé template, please ask us.
+• Give the Writer All the Relevant Information: Create a well-written résumé and send it to your recommender.
+Then, they can see everything about you—academics, extracurriculars, colleges, and majors—all in one place and write a letter that best encapsulates their case for you.

 • Make it Easy for Your Recommender: Don’t make the writers search through their email to find your résumé or the requirements for the letter.
 Make it easy for them, and you’ll benefit.
 If you’re sending an email, put all the information in a single email.

-• Respect Your Recommender’s Deadlines: Many teachers have individual deadlines as to when they need all the information for a recommendation.
+• Respect Your Recommender’s Deadlines: Many teachers have deadlines for all the information for a recommendation.
 Many also have a maximum number of letters they will agree to write.
-So ask early, and when you do, make sure you ask when the teacher needs the material.
+So ask early, and when you do, ask when the teacher needs the material.
 And be sure to be on time.

-Building relationships is a habit you can start creating as early as high school.
+Building relationships is a habit you can create as early as high school.
 It will pay off in spades over a lifetime.
 No matter what career or field of study you pursue, relationships drive success.
 And those relationships pay off when it comes time to ask for recommendations.

 1. fdsfsdf.com